 $0

-- Auto rental collision waiver
+- Auto rental coverage for theft and collision damage

 How Do Rewards Credit Cards Work?